rrovetto/Ethics-in-Ontology-Development/Principles/README.md

 - Do not use logical fallacies or invalid arguments to attempt gaining users of your ontology:
 -   do not appeal to popularity (e.g., having a large user-base),
 -   authority (e.g., having an ontology published in a standards organization or as a standard),

+### Copyright
+© 2020-2021, Robert John Rovetto.
+All right reserved.
+Not authorized for commercial use unless explicitly negotiated with the author.
+Citation/attribution required.